Skip to content

 Frequently asked questions

-How much will I actually pay out of pocket for roof replacement in Springfield?
+How much will I pay out of pocket for a roof replacement in Springfield?

-What should I watch for when choosing a roofing contractor?
+What should I look out for when hiring a roofing contractor after a hail event?

 What happens if the contractor finds decking damage during tear-off?